This very flavorful oven baked chorizo frittata is paleo and keto. It’s super easy to make and very tasty!

 How to make chorizo frittata

-Scroll down to the recipe card for the details.
 It’s a very easy recipe.
 It does require the extra step of sautéing the onion and the chorizo prior to baking.
 But the result is well worth it – this dish is bursting with flavor!
-So here are the basic steps:
+Scroll down to the recipe card for the detailed instructions.
+Here are the basic steps: